sixper/GuessNumber/README.md

 A game made in Java which you guess the randomly jenerated number.

-The program generates a number between 0-100 randomly.
+The program generates a number between 0-100 randomly. <br>
 You have 5 rights to guess the number.